-Do they think you are just another version of the Rotary Club, or another version of the Kiwanis Club, a good corporate citizen, or a foundation that likes to give money away and service to the poor?
+Do they think you are just another version of the Rotary Club, Kiwanis Club, a good corporate citizen, or a foundation that likes to give money away and serve the poor?

-You can see how a pair of shoes on an olympic jumper gives us great insight into this.
+You can see how a pair of shoes on an Olympic jumper gives us great insight into this.

 If we don’t look for opportunities to talk our faith while we are serving, are the recipients missing the point?

 What is it about our work in the minds of the recipient that sets our work apart as being done in the love of the Jesus?

 With our community service projects and with our outreaches, do we communicate that we are doing this because of the love of Jesus?

 What motivates us to give ourselves away?
 What is it that motivates us to engage our community?

 Does our community know that we are doing these things because Jesus loves them, and Jesus has called us to serve them?